ChrstphrHll/npc_gen/students/Ramona Saida.md

 # Ramona Saida
 ---
 ### Description
-- Dragonborn Druid from Draconia
+- Dragonborn Druid from Magmus Centerhold
 - 3rd year Exploration student in Alderden
-- 5 jagged horns, Hazel eyes, and green skin
+- 2 barbed horns, Hazel eyes, and green skin
 - Is Predictable and Evil, and has Courage as their ideal

 ### Organizations